Shubham1007/Hand-Gesture-Recognition/README.md

 <h4>To run the file use: python sudo.py</h4>
 <br/>
 <b>
-#f03c15 Memory Intensive Operation
+#f03c15 Memory Intensive Operation<br/>
-#f03c15 This script creates screenshot for every frame captured and stores it in directory 'screenshots'
+#f03c15 This script creates screenshot for every frame captured and stores it in directory 'screenshots'<br/>
-#f03c15 Hence, there is a little delay during frame capture
+#f03c15 Hence, there is a little delay during frame capture<br/>